deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp which by default establish Peer-to-Peer connections for calls between users, as well.

-## On other implementations, specifications and protocols
+## Specifications, protocols and the freedom to exit

 When other webxdc-supporting XMPP messengers like [Cheogram](https://cheogram.com) and [Monocles](https://monocles.eu/more/) implement the new webxdc realtime API, they are not required to use Iroh but can instead